HobbitNet/Home-Labbing/README.md

 ### [🌐 Networking](./Networking/):
 Focus: To create a zero trust architecture & create a way to have secure remote access to the host system.
-* Key Project: Implementation of a tailscale bsed wireguard mesh network.
+* Key Project: Implementation of a tailscale based wireguard mesh network.
 * Objective: Secure P2P connectivity between my mobile, laptop, and desktop without port forwarding.

 ### LLM Operations 🤖: